 - One-on-Ones: Your team (or your board) can schedule one-on-one conversations with new and high-value clients.
 Listen to their feedback and record their suggestions or pain points for future review.
 This is also an excellent opportunity to get testimonials and reviews for marketing materials or key insights for future panels.

 - Create Community Forums: These spaces help you build an engaged community that connects with your brand.
 These forums allow your clients to interact with each other and/or your team for honest, direct communication.

 - Surveys: NPS scores, surveys, questionnaires, and other methods of getting feedback from clients can give your team quantitative data.
 This is a rich resource for discovering trends and opportunities for improvement.

 If you’re gathering feedback, be sure to act on the data you receive and communicate to your clients that you’re actually making changes based on their observations.

 Customer Retention Should Be at the Core of Your Marketing Process

-Dollar for dollar, recurring customers are more profitable for your business.
-But more than that, retained customers create referrals, give you excellent feedback, and help you build a stronger business that independently converts more customers, too.
+Dollar for dollar, retaining clients is more profitable for your business.
+But more than that, loyal clients create referrals, provide excellent feedback, and help build a stronger business.

 Create or refine your customer retention strategy by incorporating these suggestions and facilitating purposeful communication.
-For personalized assistance in creating your B2B retention marketing campaign, contact House of Revenue today.
+For personalized assistance in creating your B2B retention marketing strategy, contact House of Revenue today.